Skip to main content

 Learn more

-You can learn more about all the possibilities to zoom and pan the spectra for 1D and for 2D
+Learn more about all the ways to zoom and pan the spectra for 1D and for 2D.

 Inserting a molecular structure